armenak/DataDefender/README.md

 How to build DataAnonymizer
 ------------------------------
-1. Download ZIP file
-2. Unzip in directory of your choice
+1. Download ZIP file and unzip in a directory of your choice, or clone repo
-3. cd DataAnonymizer-master
-4. cd DataAnonymizer
+2. cd {dir}/DataAnonymizer/
-5. mvn install
+3. mvn install
-6. DataAnonymizer.jar will be located in "target" directory
+4. DataAnonymizer.jar will be located in "target" directory {dir}/DataAnonymizer/target/

 Contributing
 -------------------------